 More than one-quarter of New Jersey’s greenhouse gas emissions come from residential and commercial buildings.
 If emissions from the electricity used to power our buildings are taken into account, this share rises above 40 percent.
 Despite having the country’s highest population density, New Jersey’s share of nationwide residential emissions is well above its share of the total population (2.8% of the population vs. 4.6% of all residential emissions).

 Energy efficiency means using less energy, particularly in building construction and operations.
 Using less energy in buildings saves money and helps the environment, and is the cheapest way to achieve clean energy and better environmental health.
 Energy efficiency tools include installing efficient lighting, HVAC, refrigeration, and other appliances, insulating homes and repairing leaky doors and windows, using smart controls to turn off heating and lights when not in use.
+Operational improvements like reducing solid waste, implementing green cleaning, and changes to tenant/occupant practices can reduce energy demand.
 Integrating energy efficiency into construction to x up existing buildings will reduce energy usage, save money for households and businesses, create new jobs, improve indoor air quality, and fight climate change.

 For every $1 million invested in energy efficiency, approximately 8 jobs are created, while that same amount invested in fossil fuel energy only creates about 2.5 jobs.
 Energy efficiency jobs are local, family-sustaining, and higher paying than many other industries.
 Energy efficiency brings significant employment and economic benefits to communities.